30+ Fab Beehive Hairstyles and Tutorials to Inspire Your Inner 60s Goddess

 Look 2: A Glamorous Birthday Beehive Hairdo

 Start off by washing and conditioning your hair with a volume-enhancing system, like TIGI Copyright Custome Care Volume Shampoo and Conditioner.
-This style depends on mega amounts of volume and even the most voluminous strands will need all the help they can get.
+This style depends on mega amounts of volume and even the thickest of hair will need all the help it can get.

 Blow-dry your hair with your head upside down.
-This will ensure that the roots dry away from your scalp, encouraging the anti-gravity effect of this style.
+This will ensure that the roots dry away from your scalp, infusing more volume at the root.

 Using a brush, lightly comb the very top section of your teased hair and pull it into a high bun.
 The trick is to carefully shape the teased section and not disturb the style while creating the bun.
 Secure it with a hair tie.

 Step 5: Lock it in!

 Use some bobby pins to secure any stray hairs and spray the entire style with TRESemmé Compressed Micro Mist Boost Hold Level 3 Hair Spray.
 Comb the front sections away from your face and tuck them behind your ears.
 Rock this glamorous birthday style with ease all night long!

 Look 3: Modern Beehive Hairstyles by Dulce Candy

 A leave-in foam, like Nexxus Clean & Pure Nourishing Detox Conditioning Foam, helps give hair that much-needed shot of moisture and protection for pre-styling, all via a super airy, lightweight formula.

 Blow-dry your hair till 90 percent dry, and use the end of a rat-tail comb to create a crisp side part.